History of Kerala: Details of Chithira Thirunal's Rule and Reforms

 The last ruling king of Travancore was Chithira Thirunal Balarama Varma, who reigned from 1931 to 1949.
 "His reign marked revolutionary progress in the fields of education, defence, economy and society as a whole."
 He made the famous Temple Entry Proclamation on 12 November 1936, which opened all the Kshetrams (Hindu temples in Kerala) in Travancore to all Hindus, a privilege reserved to only upper-caste Hindus till then.
 This act won him praise from across India, most notably from Mahatma Gandhi.
 The first public transport system (Thiruvananthapuram–Mavelikkara) and telecommunication system (Thiruvananthapuram Palace–Mavelikkara Palace) were launched during the reign of Sree Chithira Thirunal.
 He also started the industrialisation of the state, enhancing the role of the public sector.
 He introduced heavy industry in the State and established giant public sector undertakings.
 As many as twenty industries were established, mostly for utilizing the local raw materials such as rubber, ceramics, and minerals.
 A majority of the premier industries running in Kerala even today, were established by Sree Chithira Thirunal.
 He patronized musicians, artists, dancers, and Vedic scholars.
-Sree Chithira Thirunal appointed, for the first time, an Art Advisor to the Government, Dr. G. H. Cousins.
+Sree Chithira Thirunal appointed, for the first time, an Art Advisor to the Government, G. H. Cousins.
 He also established a new form of University Training Corps, viz.
 Labour Corps, preceding the N.C.C., in the educational institutions.
 The expenses of the university were to be met fully by the Government.
-Sree Chithira Thirunal also built a beautiful palace named Kowdiar Palace, finished in 1934, which was previously an old Naluektu, given by Sree Moolam Thirunal to his mother Sethu Parvathi Bayi in 1915.
+Sree Chithira Thirunal also built a palace named Kowdiar Palace, finished in 1934, which was previously an old Naluektu, given by Sree Moolam Thirunal to his mother Sethu Parvathi Bayi in 1915.